nodeschool/newsletter/things_to_write_about/new_year_translations.md

+Update: this was included in the Feb 2015 newsletter

 # New year translations
 Last year in december @maxogden [tried to get NodeSchoolers to work on translation](https://github.com/nodeschool/organizers/issues/64).
 And we do have significant process on this front.
 [Workshopper](https://github.com/rvagg/workshopper), the base for a lot of content related to nodeschool, has been already translated into